dkvc/podman-files/docs/nvidia-installation/index.md

 (In case of Docker, Docker >= 19.03 (recommended, but some distributions may include older versions of Docker.
 The minimum supported version is 1.12))
 ???+ tip

     You can check your podman version by running `podman --version` in your Linux terminal.
+In case of Docker, you can check its version using `docker --version`.

 - NVIDIA GPU with Architecture >= Kepler (or compute capability 3.0) ???+ tip